ODonnellM/clickLight/README.md

 * `inst` active instance
 * `id` group of the element

-which looks like so in when defining
+which looks like so when defining
 * `onClick : function(inst, id) { /*logic*/ }`

 The last callback is `onConfigured` where `this` will point to the